tikv/website/content/docs/3.0/tasks/deploy/introduction.md

 ncat -l $PORT -k -c 'xargs -n1 echo'
 ```

-Then from the other machines, verify the echo server is reachable with `curl $IP:$PORT`.
+Then from the other machines, verify that the echo server is reachable with `curl $IP:$PORT`.

 ## Optional: Configure Monitoring

 TiKV can work with Prometheus and Grafana to provide a rich visual monitoring dashboard.
 This comes preconfigured if you use the [Ansible](../ansible) or [Docker Compose](../docker-compose) deployment methods.

-We strongly recommend using an up to date version of Mozilla Firefox or Google Chrome when accessing Grafana.
+We strongly recommend using an up-to-date version of Mozilla Firefox or Google Chrome when accessing Grafana.